 The use case

-journalist begins the application process
+Step 1.
+Journalist begins the application process

-journalist receives their OSiP credentials
+Step 2.
+Journalist receives OSiP credentials

-journalist shares their credentials to access event(s)
+Step 3.
+Journalist shares credentials to gain access

-Now the Journalist scans the QR code at the entrance of the event using their Spherity or Jolocom wallet.
+Now the journalist scans the QR code at the entrance of the event using their Spherity or Jolocom wallet.

-After scanning the QR code, the wallet asks the journalist to share the OSiP credentiali with the verifier.
+The wallet then asks the journalist to share the OSiP credential with the verifier.

 - to identify technical and legal aspects needed to create a productive, real world solution capable of functioning across any self-sovereign identity wallet.
-In other words — capable of functioning interoperably.
+In other words, capable of functioning interoperably.

 Government IT projects often struggle to protect themselves from such private-sector dependences, given their longer timelines and life cycles.
-Delivering on these theoretical principles across competitors is rarely a high priority in these early days of the industry — at the same time however, government stakeholders often demand proof of exactly this before committing public funds.
+Delivering on these theoretical principles across competitors is rarely a high priority in these early days of the industry.
+At the same time, however, government stakeholders often demand proof of exactly this before committing public funds.

 Today, a select number of providers and interest groups are looking to create interoperable solutions for SSI wallets.
 Much in the same way social media services and personal data harvesters have monopolized access management for online services, we envision a world where anyone can use any SSI wallet to access any service.
 Only this time, true control will lie not with the software company that made the wallet, but in the hands that hold it.
 Which is where it should be.